arifbalik/proper_calculator/README.md

 **Euler** uses **re2c** lexer and **lemon** parser generator for parsing, and implements some of *GNU Scientific Library* code.
 It uses **C** language and as long as it lasts it will continue to use **C** (nerd alert!)

-###Currently Supported Platforms
+### Currently Supported Platforms

--Linux
+- Linux
--STM32F746NG
+- STM32F746NG

 But one can easily implement their own architecture.
 For more details please refer to the **Wiki Page**.

 ##Getting Started on Linux

 To see the capabilities, _euler_ can be run on most of the linux distributions with a simple make command.

 First clone the repo to your machine.